bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

 * [#11427](https://github.com/sourcegraph/sourcegraph/pull/11427) - I ended up reverting this due to bugs in certain environemnts and adding it back in [#11483](https://github.com/sourcegraph/sourcegraph/pull/11483), but both PRs include relevant discussions.
 These PRs implements a basic sidecar without start and restart capabilities.
 * [#11554](https://github.com/sourcegraph/sourcegraph/pull/11554) adds the ability for the sidecar to start and restart the main service.

+---

-The source code *was* available in the main `sourcegraph/sourcegraph` repository in [`docker-images/grafana`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@master/-/tree/docker-images/grafana), but we have since pivoted on the plan (context: [#11452](https://github.com/sourcegraph/sourcegraph/issues/11452#issuecomment-648628953)) and the wrapper no longer lives in our Grafana distribution.
+**⚠️ Update**: The source code *was* available in the main `sourcegraph/sourcegraph` repository in [`docker-images/grafana`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@master/-/tree/docker-images/grafana), but we have since pivoted on the plan (context: [#11452](https://github.com/sourcegraph/sourcegraph/issues/11452#issuecomment-648628953)) and the wrapper no longer lives in our Grafana distribution, but is instead a part of our Prometheus deployment - see [#11832](https://github.com/sourcegraph/sourcegraph/pull/11832) for the new implementation.

+---

 Learn more about Sourcegraph [here](https://about.sourcegraph.com/).